-Originally settled as farmland, in December, 1924 a street named Gray Avenue was laid out on the present site of Virginia Avenue.
+This park is named for nearby Virginia Avenue.
 It is commonly thought that a surveyor of the area renamed the throughway Virginia Avenue to commemorate his birthplace in Stratford, in the Commonwealth of Virginia.
-Supporting this theory are the names of the adjacent streets, Stratford and Commonwealth Avenue.
+The names of the adjacent streets, Stratford and Commonwealth Avenues, support this theory.

 Directions to Virginia Park